Rahix/tbot/Documentation/quickstart.rst

 ----------------
 One such initializer would be :py:class:`board.PowerControl
 <tbot.machine.board.PowerControl>`.
 It allows controlling board power
 automatically.
-If you have a switchable socket or relais connected to your board's power, you can integrate it like this:
+If you have a switchable socket or relay connected to your board's power, you can integrate it like this:

 .. code-block:: python